thycotic/dsv-docs/product/dynamic-secrets/iaas/azure/index.md

 These permissions can be configured through the Azure Portal, CLI tool, or PowerShell.
 A guide to setting up the Azure service principals in the Azure portal is provided in the [Azure Service Principal](azure-sp.md) section.

+DSV also supports the use of [Azure Microsoft Graph](msgraph/index.md).

 ## Create the Base Secret